 (See memo from Godfrey Mungal regarding Charging and Paying for Benefits for Postdoctoral Scholars and Graduate Students, originally issued in October 2003.)

 A. Medical Insurance

-All Postdoctoral Scholars must either subscribe to one of the Stanford postdoctoral scholar plans (currently Blue Shield EPO and PPO plans), or provide proof of alternate insurance as required by Stanford University (and the Department of State in case of J1 visa holders).
+All Postdoctoral Scholars must subscribe to Stanford Healthcare Alliance (SHCA), or provide proof of alternate insurance as required by Stanford University (and the Department of State in case of J1 visa holders).

-Single-person insurance coverage through the Blue Shield EPO Plan is provided at no charge to the Scholar; PPO coverage is also available, but requires a contribution by the Scholar.
+Single-person insurance coverage through SHCA is provided at no charge to the Scholar.
 A portion of the cost of family medical coverage is funded by one of the sources described above (as applicable); that portion will be determined annually by Stanford University.
 The balance of premiums for any dependent medical coverage will be paid by the Scholar.